-Jenny Padilla is currently a stay at home mom, but was previously a NICU nurse.
-Her son Victor is almost six years old.
-She was able to attend the conference in Boston, when Victor was just 6 months old and was amazed to meet other children, teens and an adult with CLOVES.
+Jenny Padilla is currently a NICU nurse.
+Her son Victor is almost 9 years old.
+She was able to attend the conference in Boston, when Victor was just 6 months old and was amazed to meet other children, teens and adults with CLOVES.
 Jenny quickly realized that she could help support the organization through fundraising and by raising awareness.
 Jenny has organized many small and large fundraisers and has been a great resource for other families who want to participate that way.
 Jenny says that her family has used CLOVES Community at times when they needed emotional support or help navigating life with a sick child.
 Jenny says that she couldn’t imagine life without this wonderful community, and their support towards all involved.
 This is the primary reason she has chosen to join the Family Advisory Council.

-Diagnosed with CLOVES at age 14, Lindsay has been involved with CLOVES Syndrome Community ever since.
-Now several months out from graduating from the University of Pittsburgh, she works as a Medical Social Worker in Pittsburgh, PA.
+Lindsay was diagnosed with CLOVES Syndrome around age 14 and has been involved with CLOVES Syndrome Community ever since.
+She works as a transplant social worker in Pittsburgh, PA.
 Lindsay is dedicated to spreading awareness about CLOVES and advocating for this syndrome and for those affected.
 She is dedicated to making connections with other patients and families and values the relationships made within CLOVES Syndrome Community.

 Lindsey Johnson Edwards